chaolic6505/applemusicCDS/README.md

 - [Flask](https://flask.palletsprojects.com/en/1.1.x/) - Server Framework
 - [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) - Templating
 - [Python](https://www.python.org/) - Server Environment

+## TO-DOs <a name = "todo"></a>

+There are still some functionalities we are working on
+- Music player are not fully function, such as users are not able to skip songs
+- Users are not able to create a sub-playlist
+- User authentication

 ## ✍️ Developers <a name = "authors"></a>
 - Cindy Le